Ben-Romaine/AvgDateMicroservice/README.md

 # AvgDateMicroservice

-This Average Date Microservice uses Python and takes a list of dates given in the format of "day-month-year" and returns the average number of days between those dates.
+This Average Date Microservice uses Python and takes a list of dates given in the format of "month-day-year" and returns the average number of days between those dates.

 ZeroMQ is used for the messenger between the Client and the Server.
 The Pyzmq package, which is the Python version